![]() |

 The Tudors (reigned 1485-1603) Reigned After the Stuarts:

-The Hanoverians (reigned 1714-1901) Full List of English Royal Dynasties:
+The Hanoverians (reigned 1714-1901) List of British Royal Dynasties:

 Related Topics: